 Culture Unstained is a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
-We are a not-for-profit workers’ co-operative founded in October 2016, a member of the Art Not Oil coalition and part of the growing international movement for #FossilFreeCulture.
+We are a not-for-profit workers’ co-operative, founded in October 2016 by Chris Garrard and Jess Worth.
+Culture Unstained is a member of the Art Not Oil coalition and part of the international movement for #FossilFreeCulture.

 - ‘BP’s corrupting influence’ report which revealed, through Freedom of Information requests, BP’s inappropriate influence over the cultural institutions it sponsors.

 - Contributing blogs and opinion pieces to a variety of media sites including the Guardian, the Stage, the Museums Journal and Huffington Post.

 Chris co-founded Culture Unstained with Jess Worth in 2016 after becoming involved in the campaign against fossil fuel sponsorship.
 In 2012, he co-founded Shell Out Sounds, a vocal ensemble that successfully campaigned for the end of Shell’s sponsorship of the Shell Classic International concerts at London’s Southbank Centre and subsequently joined the activist theatre group BP or not BP?